 The Poet Within

-Written by: Cliff Letts
+by Cliff Letts

 It is not unusual to discover a friend or relative who one day admits to writing poetry.
 They seem almost ashamed about it and often need coaxing to share their work.
 How many times do poets say, "I don't feel that I write my poems, they just seem to turn up".
 As for me, I do not consider myself a poet at all, but I do own up to being a ‘rhymester’.
 I find, writing poetry on purpose to be a bit of a trial between my inner and outer me.
 I tend to look out for news articles that can inspire a potential idea.